This post may contain affiliate links (read more)

 I personally use the desktop version of Onepoll, though there is an iPhone app – but I found it to be a bit glitchy and less surveys seemed to appear on it than on the desktop version.

 When you sign up you’ll get £2.50 in your account.

 The payment threshold is now £30.
 However, if you have an old account you might still have to reach the old threshold of £40 before you can cash out.
-You can get paid via BACS or Paypal – I personally use bacs.
-If you use paypal, check the email address for payment is correct if it is different to the email you used to sign up.
+You can cash out via BACS or Paypal – I personally use bacs.
+If you use paypal, check the email address for payment is correct if it is different to the email you sign in with.
 Payment can take up to 28 days.